Is ORM enough? Why you also need direct guest feedback

 Some demographics of guests seldom leave online reviews

-Our hotelier noticed that in online reviews of her hotel guests frequently complained about the quality of her Wi-Fi, so she upgraded her internet plan and bought a signal booster to ensure that the Wi-Fi was available throughout her hotel.
+Our hotelier noticed that in online reviews of her hotel guests frequently complained about the quality of her Wi-Fi, so she upgraded her internet plan and bought a signal booster to ensure the Wi-Fi was available throughout her hotel.
 But, it is mainly her younger guests that leave reviews.

 Her older guests are less tech-savvy, and don’t use online review sites.
 Unsurprisingly, they also don’t notice the Wi-Fi issues, but they do really appreciate the view from the dining room.

-So while she has fixed the Wi-Fi issues, our hotelier hasn’t realised that the view (which she looks at every day and doesn’t really think is that interesting) is something she should be showing to prospective guests on her website, social media and other marketing material.
+So while she has fixed the Wi-Fi issues, our hotelier hasn’t realised that the view (which she looks at every day and doesn’t think is that interesting) is something she should be showing to prospective guests on her website, social media and other marketing material.

 Our hotelier got answers to questions she didn’t ask

 While she now knows that the Wi-Fi wasn’t living up to the expectations of some of her guests, our hotelier friend has no idea whether guests are enjoying the swimming pool that has just cost her a small fortune to build.
-Unfortunately, none of the review sites that her guests usually post on ask any questions about swimming pools.
+Unfortunately, none of the review sites that her guests usually post on ask any specific questions about swimming pools.

 She can also use direct feedback questionnaires to ask detailed questions about issues particular to her hotel, and might discover that the addition of some inexpensive grab-rails will make the costly new pool much more pleasant for her older guests.